MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/arc-vm-networking.md

 This article describes networking concepts and limitations for Arc virtual machine (VM) management on Azure Stack HCI.
 Networking for Arc VM management on Azure Stack HCI consists of the following:

-- Network for Arc VM management setup infrastructure
+- Network for Arc VM management
-- Network for Arc VMs deployed from the Azure management plane
+- Virtual network for Arc VMs

 See the following network diagram for details:

 :::image type="content" source="./media/arc-vm-management/networking-diagram.png" alt-text="Diagram showing networking for Arc VM management." lightbox="./media/arc-vm-management/networking-diagram.png":::

-## Arc VM management infrastructure networking
+## Network for Arc VM management

-Setting up Arc VM management infrastructure networking on an Azure Stack HCI cluster requires you to create and configure a clustered service (MOC) and an Arc Resource Bridge VM that orchestrates operations on the cluster.
+Setting up Arc VM management infrastructure networking on an Azure Stack HCI cluster requires you to create and configure a clustered service and an Arc Resource Bridge VM that orchestrates operations on the cluster.

 ### Clustered service